Porn star Stormy Daniels says she was threatened to keep silence on Trump: TV interview

 “I felt intimidated and ... honestly bullied.
 And I didn’t know what to do.
 And so I signed it,” Daniels said.

-Asked why viewers could be confident now that she was telling the truth, she said, “Cause I have no reason to lie.
+Asked why viewers could be confident now that she was telling the truth, she said: “Cause I have no reason to lie.
 I’m opening myself up for, you know, possible danger, and definitely a whole lot of s***,” she said.

-Reporting by Patricia Zengerle; Additional reporting by David Lawder, Sarah Lynch, Steve Holland and Jim Oliphant in Washington, and Karen Freifeld in New York; editing by Caren Bohan and Grant McCool
+Reporting by Patricia Zengerle; Additional reporting by David Lawder, Sarah Lynch, Steve Holland and Jim Oliphant in WASHINGTON, and Karen Freifeld in NEW YORK; Editing by Caren Bohan, Grant McCool and Paul Tait